Explore the treasures of China on this comprehensive tour. Save £200 on tour departing 25 October 2019.

 View more climate information & imperial units

 Arrival in Kolkata and transfer to the LaLiT Great Eastern for an overnight stay.
 (N)

 Fly to Guwahati and transfer to Kaziranga for a 2 night stay at Diphlu River Lodge

 Set along the southern bank of the Brahmaputra Riverwas, Kaziranga was declared a wildlife reserve in 1926, in order to save the greater one-horned rhino.
 (B, L, D)

-Discover the wildlife of Kaziranga by jeep and on elephant-back.
+Discover the wildlife of Kaziranga on a jeep safari.
 The park contains about 15 species of India's threatened mammals and harbours the world's largest population of Indian rhinoceros and Indian elephant.
 Other mammals include tigers and leopards.
 (B, L, D)

 Fly to Badogra and travel to Darjeeling for 3 nights at the Elgin.
 (B, D)

 Take an early morning visit to Tiger Hill and witness the sunrise over the mighty peaks of Mount Everest and Kanchenjunga.
 In the afternoon board the historic toy train to Ghoom and enjoy a half-day city tour of this sparkling hill resort.
 (B, D)

 Spend the day learning all about tea, visiting tea plantations and enjoying a tea tasting.
 In Darjeeling, tea is still produced by the 'orthodox' method as opposed to the 'curling, tearing and crushing' method adopted on the plains.
 Afternoon at leisure.
 (B, D)

 After breakfast take a scenic drive to Phuntsholing, the second largest town in Bhutan.
 Spend the night at the Hotel Druk.
 (B, D)

 Travel to Thimphu for 2 nights at the Hotel Kisa.
 En route visit Simtokha Dzong the oldest fortress in the Kingdom built in 1629.
 Its name translates to 'demoness' and derives from the folklore that the site is guarded against a demon (B, L, D)

 Explore Thimphu including visits to the Tashichho dzong, School of Arts and Crafts and a local bazaar.
 You will also get to visit the Simply Bhutan Project, a fascinating museum and photo studio capturing life in Bhutan.
 (B, L, D)